Life. Love. Food

 Method

 In a bowl, place your fish together with the chili flakes, soy sauce, orange zest, thyme and orange juice and then let this marinate for 30 min to an hour.
 I usually use lemon for my fish marination but using a sweeter citrus fruit, with sufficient acidity still brought the flavor through and softened the flesh a great deal.
-Remember, when using citrus fruit to marinate fish, especially lemon, do not marinate it for longer than 2 hours as it will break down the flesh making your fish stringy.
+Remember, when using citrus fruit (or vinegar) to marinate fish, especially lemon, do not marinate it for longer than 2 hours as it will break down the flesh making your fish stringy.
 We definitely don’t want that!

 Once done, slice them up into your fingers.
 You can also cut your fish into fingers then marinate them that way for deeper flavor penetration and also to shorten marination time.

 The fingers look a bit browned because of the soy sauce, not because they are pre-cooked.
+I enjoyed the color contrast!

-For the batter, add the dry ingredients first (flour, thyme, orange zest, pepper, salt) mix it all until completely combined then add your beer bit by bit until you attain the consistency of pancake batter.
+For the batter, add the dry ingredients first (flour, thyme, orange zest, minced garlic, pepper, salt) mix it all until completely combined then add your beer bit by bit until you attain the consistency of crepe batter.
 Do not make the batter too light as it will slide right off once the fish hits the oil, and also not too dense as it will not cook all the way through.

-I used guinness stout hence the batter got the dark color the beer itself has too.
-You can use any other beer you prefer, I just went with my personal choice.
+I used Guinness stout and as a result, the batter inherited the dark color the beer itself has too.
+You can use any other beer you – prefarably a Lager like Whitecup- I just went with what I had in the house left over from past content campaigns.
 Check out my other A.M.A.Z.I.N.G beer recipes here, here, here and here.
-The lighter the color of your beer, the lighter the color of you batter and the milder the beer taste.

 Add the fish fingers and gently mix them in until completely coated.

 I also made tartar sauce to accompany my spectacular fish fingers.
-It follows the EXACT concept as the one I made last year for this post ( check out that post for ingredient portions), only difference being I added orange zest for more symphony and cohesion with the fish fingers.
+It follows the EXACT concept as the one I made last year for this post ( check out that post for ingredient portions), only difference being I added orange zest for more symphony and cohesion with the flavor notes of the fish fingers.
 Both this tartar sauce and the fish fingers have orange notes so everything came together so so soooooo well! <3

 Once the beer batter fish fingers are done, remove from the heat and serve.